 Your dependents’ expenses can also contribute to the medical expense deduction if you decide to itemize on your tax return.
 You can claim a deduction for the portion of your overall expenses, including many health insurance premiums, that exceed 7.5% of your adjusted gross income (AGI) as of the 2018 tax year.
 The TCJA reduces this threshold from 10%, but only through 2018.
 It goes back up to 10% in 2019.

 No More Personal Exemptions?
 You Can Still Claim These Tax Credits

-Several tax credits escaped 2018 tax reform but you need dependents to qualify
+These tax credits escaped 2018 tax reform but you need dependents to qualify

 The exemption was $4,050 in the 2017 tax year.
 You could cut $4,050 off your taxable income for yourself, as well as $4,050 for your spouse and for each of your dependents.
 Do the math.
 A married couple with three children could deduct $20,250—$4,050 times five–paying tax on that much less income.
 It was a pretty good deal.

 Of course, there were limitations.
-Taxpayers who earned too much were prohibited from claiming personal exemptions, but a majority of taxpayers could do so and they could feel the loss now that personal exemptions are gone.
+Taxpayers who earned too much were prohibited from claiming personal exemptions, but a majority of taxpayers could do so and they might feel the loss now that personal exemptions are gone.